fconstancias/metabaRpipe/README.md

   --metadata mapping_file.xlsx > run_pipe_logs.txt 2>&1
 ```

+* Two other presets are avialable to potentially resolve this [issue](https://github.com/benjjneb/dada2/issues/1669)  `--preset V4-1PCR-up` and `--preset V4-2PCR-up`

 [Check the output](https://github.com/fconstancias/metabaRpipe#exploring-the-outputs).

 * Add a phylogenetic tree of the ASV directly to the R phyloseq object: